harnettd/transform-analyze-with-sql/cleaning_data.md

 ## What issues will you address by cleaning the data?

-1. Set an appropriate data type for each column.
+1. Set an appropriate data type for each column
+2. Deduplication of rows
-2. Remove empty columns.
+3. Remove empty columns
-3. Remove erroneous and/or duplicate data.
+4. Remove erroneous and/or duplicate columns
-4. Fix typos.
+5. Fix typos

 ## Queries: